 Elevation: 6,472 ft

+Peak 6472 is located south of the city of Pocatello and approximately a mile (at most) from Slate Mountain.
+The peak lies in the Bannock Range.
 Like a number of Bannock Range peaks, there are several routes that can be taken to the top.
-Our route approached the summit from the north and was 4.8 miles round-trip.
-If that is not enough climbing/hiking for you, connect this peak with its neighbor, Slate Mountain, or pair Peak 6472 with Peak 7060, which is just a little further south off of Bannock Highway.
+Our route approached the summit from the north and was 4.8 miles round trip.
+If that is not enough climbing/hiking for you, connect this peak with its neighbor Slate Mountain or with Peak 7060 which is just a little farther south along the Bannock Highway.
+USGS Clifton Creek

-North Approach – Class 2
+North Approach, Class 2

 If you are lucky, you may see a moose or two on your way to the summit.
 The West Fork Mink Creek and Gibson Jack areas are excellent habitat for moose, deer and elk.
-We saw moose and a large group of female deer and a buck on the flank of Slate Mountain.
+We saw moose and a large group of mule deer does and a buck on the flank of Slate Mountain.